GraphicsProgramming/learnd3d11/src/odin/README.md

 As a result, the developer will need to do some additional bookkeeping with certain elements of dxgi and d3d.
 The first place this is necessary is 1-1-3.
 When `CreateSwapchainResources` is called, the backbuffer it creates must be `Release`-d before the function exits, otherwise resizing the window will fail and crash the program.

+## TODO
+[] Odin currently doesn't have a binding for DirectXTex, nor an image loader for .dds files.
+	[] Implement bindings / Wait for someone else to develop and publish bindings [] Use DirectXTex bindings, or continue with whatever was used in the meantime.